kubernetes-sigs/kueue/keps/3589-manage-jobs-selectively/README.md

 and cross check controller-references against managed Kinds.
 This approach may be challenging to scale as the number of Kueue managed Kinds increases and especially as the possible pairs of parent/child relationships grows.
 We expect JobSets to be adopted as an implementation mechanism by multiple Kueue managed Kinds.
 AppWrappers can be the parent for any Kueue managed Kind.
+RayJobs create child Jobs.

 As a concrete example, here is the VAP to enforce user quotas used in [MLBatch](https://github.com/project-codeflare/mlbatch/blob/main/setup.k8s-v1.30/admission-policy.yaml)).